 Recommended Reading for All Courses and Students

-Successfully completing your mandatory pre-work should be your top academic priority before you begin, but any additional time you can invest in academic preparation will be valuable as the summer core curriculum moves at a very fast pace.
+Any time you can invest in academic preparation before beginning your program will be invaluable as the summer core curriculum moves at a highly-accelerated pace.

 Consider purchasing or renting Essentials of Accounting by Anthony and Breitner (Pearson, 11th Edition) to use as a course primer.
 This will not be your textbook, but past students who have used this to prepare have found it to be valuable.